dantesolis/100-days-kallaway-log/README.md

 **Today's Progress**: Added `webpack.config.js` to the flexpanels mini site.
 Thinking about changing the app completely into a mini react app.
 Need to debug the `webpack` error.

-**Thoughts:** Having problems with the `webpack.config.js` keep getting a `Invalid configuration object.
-Webpack has been initialised using a configuration object that does not match the API schema.
- - configuration.resolve.extensions[0] should not be empty.` error.
+**Thoughts:** Having problems with the `webpack.config.js`, keep getting a `Invalid configuration object.
+Webpack has been initialised using a configuration object that does not match the API schema.- configuration.resolve.extensions[0] should not be empty.` error.

 Learnt about `git rebase -i HEAD~my_commit_number` to be able to change a commit message after it has been pushed.

 **Link to work:** [flexpanel-repo](https://github.com/dantesolis/flexpanels/tree/feature/webpack)